evosecurity/EvoLinuxAgent-Public/README.md

 We can now SSH into the machine as `bob`.
 You will be asked for the email for the initial login, the password, and then the one-time code or to approve a push notification, assuming the credentials are correct.

+### Failsafe user
+The beta version includes a failsafe user named `user`.
+By creating a user on your system with this name and logging in, you can bypass all MFA login methods.
+> **Note:** This feature is temporary and intended to prevent issues with bricked machines.

 # IMPORTANT FOR SSH AUTHENTICATION
 The following instructions requires you to change your `sshd` configuration for the Evo Linux Agent to work properly.